The young brownie king, Boroden, confronts the arrogant elf king, Midhir

 Leon’s shadow loomed across the screen of cloaks that the brownies had hastily created to protect their injured comrades.
 ‘Boroden, we’ve got to leave soon to meet King Midhir.
 He doesn’t like to be kept waiting.’

 Leon pushed his way through the makeshift shelter.
-‘Midhir wants the entire clan to go to the palace to beg his forgiveness for settling in his lands without permission and inadvertently bringing the hobyahs to fight his people and ours.
+‘Midhir wants the entire clan to go to the palace to beg his forgiveness for settling in his lands without permission and inadvertently bringing the hobyahs to fight his people.
 Otherwise, he may speak against us at the Seelie Court if we do find a homeland.’

-Boroden shut his eyes, recalling that maintaining the approval of the Seelie Court was paramount.
+Boroden shut his eyes and sighed.
 His clan were proud to be part of the court of the faerie clans united into what humans called the People of Peace; good magical races that are generally benevolent to humans and returned kindness with favours of their own.
 If his father was here, he would have reminded Boroden that remaining in good standing with the Seelie Court was paramount.
 But King Gruagach wasn’t there.
 Boroden wished he had some closure and knew either way whether his father was living or dead.
 When he thought of his missing father, Boroden’s mind churned with a torment of conflicted emotions.